armadillica/pillar/README.md

 Find other Celery operations with the `manage.py celery` command.

+## Elasticsearch

+Pillar uses [Elasticsearch](https://www.elastic.co/products/elasticsearch) to power the search engine.
+You will need to run the `manage.py elastic reset_index` command to initialize the indexing.
+If you need to reindex your documents in elastic you run the `manage.py elastic reindex` command.

 ## Translations

 If the language you want to support doesn't exist, you need to run: `translations init es_AR`.